JenilKundaliya/Weather-App/README.md

 Make sure you have Node and npm installed in the local system.

 //Backend Setup
+In the CLI

-1. Move to the 'backend' folder
+1. Move to the 'backend' directory

-2. Run Command -> 'npm install' (inside the backend folder) This will install all the required dependencies for the Backend
+2. Run Command -> 'npm install'
+   This will install all the required dependencies for the Backend

 3. Once all the dependencies are installed-
-   Run Command -> 'npm run dev' (inside the backend folder)
+   Run Command -> 'npm run dev'

 This will start running the server for Backend.
 The Server will start running default on PORT 8001

 //Frontend Setup
+In the CLI

-1. Move to the 'frontend' folder
+1. Move to the 'frontend' directory

-2. Run Command -> 'npm install' (inside the frontend folder) This will install all the required dependencies for the Frontend
+2. Run Command -> 'npm install'
+   This will install all the required dependencies for the Frontend

 3. Once all the dependencies are installed-
-   Run Command -> 'npm run dev' (inside the frontend folder)
+   Run Command -> 'npm run dev'

 This will start running the server for Frontend
 The App will start running default on PORT: 3000